sr320/paper-Temp-stress/notes-experimental.md

-#Methods-experiment

-notes

 Sampled 13 oysters for pre-stress epigenetic analyses.
 In two plastic tanks filled with 6L, dissolved 300g of MgCl2 in each tank and left oysters in the solution overnight (3/11).
 In the morning (3/12) sampled 13 oysters for DNA and RNA.
 These tissues were put on dry ice and placed in the -80 freezer until further processing.

 Tomorrow will sample the additional 10 oysters left.
 I decided to break the sampling up into two days since 23 oysters were too many to process at once.
 After anesthetization the oysters only stay open for a minute or two so it would be too difficult to sample all oysters at once.